Powdered peanut butter is a spin on the classic peanut butter many of us love.

 - 1 scoop Naked PB

 All you need to do is add all of your ingredients to a blender and process until it’s thoroughly combined and has the consistency you desire.

 PB muffin recipe

-Here’s another simple muffin recipe you can try.
+Here’s a simple muffin recipe you can try.
 It makes 12 standard sized muffins.